fanpu/rhetoric/README.md

-# rhetoric
+# Ars Rhetorica
-LaTeX notes for the New SAT Essay
+Notes for the New SAT Essay